lucasamonrc/ryde-schedule/README.md

 ## 🎯 Justification

 [BYU](https://www.byu.edu) has a great free shuttle service that can transport students efficiently across campus and/or on-campus housing.
-It connects BYU grounds through 7 different routes as describe in their [website](https://studentmovement.byu.edu).
+It connects BYU grounds through 7 different routes as described in their [website](https://studentmovement.byu.edu).
 Being a frequent user of the BYU Ryde (the name of the shuttle service), I wasted a lot of time opening up an internet browser on my phone, typing the URL, navigating to my route's page, and then parsing with my eyes a fairly long list with all of the times listed to try to figure out when the next shuttle was departing.

-Inspired by the transit system of Porto and Lisbon from the time I lived in Portugal, I decided to write a simple service that can scrape the Ryde's website and then simply inform the time the next shuttle will depart each time I text my current stop and route to the service.
+Inspired by the transit system of Porto and Lisbon from the time I lived in Portugal, I decided to write a simple service that can scrape Ryde's website and then simply inform the time the next shuttle will depart each time I text my current stop and route to the service.

 ## 💻 Project Demo